What If We’re Actually Terrified of Peace?

 When Timeless Wisdom Meets Modern Folly

-Imagine a council of history’s most profound thinkers and leaders, summoned from across the ages to witness our world of digital echo chambers and drone strikes.
-Picture King Baldwin IV, Mahatma Gandhi, Nelson Mandela, Jesus Christ, John F. Kennedy, Robin Williams, Socrates, Fyodor Dostoevsky, and Friedrich Nietzsche gathered in a room, gazing upon our “advanced” civilization.
+A tribunal of ghosts has gathered to witness the noise of the present.
+King Baldwin IV and Mandela sit alongside Jesus and JFK.
+They are joined by Robin Williams, Socrates, Dostoevsky, and Nietzsche, gazing upon our “advanced” civilisation.
 What would they make of our endless conflicts, our geopolitical games, and our refusal to learn from the past?
 What would they say about a society that champions progress while enabling atrocities?

 Their collective voice might be more piercing than we’re ready to hear.